cboettig/ews-review/manuscript.md

 available data (see @Dakos2008; @Scheffer2009 and @Perretti2012).
 Instead, such
 work moves into new territory where different underlying mechanisms have lead to starkly different patterns.
-Determining which underlying mechanisms are present is a substantial is both empirical and theoretical challenge.
+Determining which underlying mechanisms are present is a substantial empirical and theoretical challenge.
 When does critical slowing down correspond to the assumptions made?

 Here we review a variety of mechanisms that may lead to rapid (or